 Refreshing but still hearty, this easy Keto Cobb Salad is an easy and tasty answer to what to have for lunch or dinner!
-And, if you use some leftover rotisserie chicken, this quick veggie-loaded salad comes together even faster!
+And, if you use some leftover rotisserie chicken, this quick veggie-loaded salad comes together even faster.
+I’ll show you all my chef tips and tricks to make this amazing meal-worthy salad perfect every time!

 You don’t need any fancy ingredients to make this amazing salad, and if you make this Ranch Dressing to go with it, you can control every single carb and load on even more delicious flavor.